adam77/boost/README.md

-# boost
-Boost recruitment code challenge
+# boost code challenge

+The solution is 'Houston, we have a problem'

+To run the code install elm and then run elm-reactor.